Glen Sather: New York Rangers

 In 2000, Sather joined the Rangers to become their president and general manager.
 He hired Bryan Trottier as head coach in 2002.
 The former Islanders' great, hated by the Rangers' fans, was fired 54 games into the 2002–03 season.
 Sather took over as head coach and remained as head coach into the 2003–04 season, eventually relinquishing the job to assistant coach Tom Renney; his record as Rangers coach was 33–39–11–7 over 90 games.
 That pushed his NHL career win total to 497, 19th all-time.

 Some good, young players were also drafted during his tenure as the Rangers general manager, such as Henrik Lundqvist, Brandon Dubinsky, Ryan Callahan, Marc Staal, Derek Stepan, Chris Kreider, and Carl Hagelin.
 The team greatly improved after the lockout under Renney, making the Stanley Cup playoffs four consecutive years.
 After the Rangers lost in the second round of the 2007 and 2008 playoffs and were struggling to make the playoffs in 2009, Sather fired Renney and replaced him with John Tortorella.
 The Rangers made the playoffs as the seventh seed but ultimately lost in the first round to the Washington Capitals in seven games.
 The Rangers failed to qualify for the playoffs in 2010, resulting in some fans holding a rally asking the team to relieve Sather of his position as general manager.
-The Rangers would later advance to the Stanley Cup Finals in 2014 with Tortorella's replacement, Alain Vigneault.
+The Rangers later advanced to the Stanley Cup Finals in 2014 with Tortorella's replacement, Alain Vigneault.
 He stepped down as the general manager on July 1, 2015, and resigned from his position as president on April 4, 2019, announcing his decision to take on the roles of senior advisor and alternate governor.